When Are Domestic Violence Charges Dropped?

 A Victim Refuses to Testify

-At Berry Law: Criminal Defense and Personal Injury Lawyers, we commonly receive inquiries from people asking for help dropping domestic violence charges against husbands, wives, or partners.
+At Berry Law, we commonly receive inquiries from people asking for help dropping domestic violence charges against husbands, wives, or partners.
 The simple answer is no. Once charges are filed by the police or State Prosecutor’s Office, the victim has no power to revoke charges.
 From this point forward, it is a criminal case, and criminal cases are handled by the State.

 This doesn’t mean the victim has to cooperate.
 The prosecution cannot force testimony out of someone who recants his or her story or fails to show up for trial dates.
 An uncooperative victim will make it more difficult for prosecutors to carry their burden of proof, which could result in charges being dropped.